wks-sumo-logic/sumologic-splunk-inspector/readme.md

     This will create a new folder called sumologic-splunk-inspector.

     6. Change into the previous folder.
-Type the following to install all the package dependencies (this may take a while as this will download all of the libraries that sumotoolbox uses):
+Type the following to install all the package dependencies (this may take a while as this will download all of the libraries that it uses):

     pipenv install